Christian Dior SE

 What are Christian Dior's Scope 1 emissions?

-Compared to the previous year (2022), Christian Dior's Scope 1 emissions increased by 87.75%, suggesting that the company faced challenges in reducing emissions from its directly owned or controlled operations.
+Compared to the previous year (2023), Christian Dior's Scope 1 emissions decreased by 7.13%, highlighting the company's efforts to lower direct emissions from assets it owns or controls. a b

 What are Christian Dior's Scope 2 emissions?